Fall in love with the game all over again in Scotland, the birthplace of golf

 Take a pilgrimage to the Home of Golf on your next overseas golf vacation.
 Follow in the footsteps of Open Championship winners such as Jack Nicklaus, Tom Watson and Tiger Woods, and test your game out in St Andrews.
 With seven courses in the town, including the world-famous Old Course, as well as the highly acclaimed New Course and picturesque Castle Course, it's time to make a dent in your bucket list!

-Away from the Auld Grey Toon, you'll find an abundance of incredible golf throughout the country, from Turnberry and Royal Troon in the West, up to Castle Stuart, Royal Dornoch and Nairn in the Highlands.
+Away from the Auld Grey Toon, you'll find an abundance of incredible golf throughout the country, from Turnberry and Royal Troon in the West, up to Castle Stuart and Royal Dornoch in the Highlands.
 And let’s not forget about Scotland’s Golf Coast in East Lothian, just 45 minutes from Edinburgh, with the likes of Gullane, Muirfield and plenty more.

 Whether it’s the beautiful Highlands, the rugged West Coast, the ancient Kingdom of Fife which is centered around St Andrews, Aberdeen or East Lothian, its the deep golfing history along with such spectacular and varied scenery that makes Scotland an incredible golf destination.